 The URS is the basis for all further qualifications efforts and will be checked against when completing the Performance Qualification/validation.

-For software of-the-shelf or customized by the software provider, the functional and design responsibility is with the software provider.
+For software off-the-shelf or customized by the software provider, the functional and design responsibility is with the software provider.

 Installation Qualification (IQ)